carloslfu/figma-app-linux/README.md

 - node v8.11.2

 ### Things to do
-- Add icon for app
+- Add icon to app
 - Add prompt for removing source files
 - Fix so issue #14 doesn't occur again